Detecting Invariant Manifolds in ReLU-Based RNNs: Introduction

 Tracing out stable and unstable manifolds is also important for finding homo- and heteroclinic orbits, which connect a cyclic point to itself or to another such point, respectively.
 These orbits provide a skeleton for the dynamics, forming structures like separatrix cycles \citep{per} and heteroclinic channels \citep{rabinovich2008transient} which have been implied in flexible sequence generation.
-Intersections between stable and unstable manifolds also give rise to so-called homoclinic points which create sensitive regions in a system's state space associated with chaos \citep{wig}.
-Chaotic behavior, in turn, or regimes at the edge-of-chaos, have been associated with increased expressivity (larger function classes that can be emulated) and computational power in RNNs \citep{siegelmann1992computational,bertschinger2004real,Pereira}.
-Chaos is also a practical problem in training RNNs, since it causes exploding gradients if not taken care of by special training techniques \citep{mikhaeil2021difficulty,hess}.
+Intersections between stable and unstable manifolds further give rise to so-called homoclinic points which create sensitive regions in a system's state space associated with chaos \citep{wig}.
+Chaotic behavior, in turn, or regimes at the edge-of-chaos, have been associated with increased expressivity (larger function classes that can be emulated) and computational power in RNNs \citep{siegelmann1992computational,bertschinger2004real,Pereira} \citep{mikhaeil2021difficulty,hess}.